skjolber/mockito-rest-spring/README.md

 MyRestService serviceMock = rule.mock(MyRestService.class, "http://localhost:12345/base/path");
 ```

-where the MyRestService is either an interface or a concrete controller implementation.
-For a custom (or missing) path use
+where the MyRestService is either an interface or a concrete `@RestController` implementation.
+For a custom (or missing) class level [RequestMapping] use

 ```java
 MyRestService serviceMock = rule.mock(MyRestService.class, "http://localhost:12345/base/path", "/myService");